1076 Assistant Director, Greenwood Laboratory School

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience Experience with general school operations in secondary settings is required; additional experience in elementary settings is preferred.
+Experience: Experience with general school operations in secondary settings is required; additional experience in elementary settings is preferred.
 An understanding of the laboratory school’s mission of research and innovation as an integrated unit within the University and the College of Education is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Knowledge of University operations, policies, and procedures is preferred.
 Knowledge of the functions of a University Laboratory school is preferred.